varun52mit/aboutgit/Readme.md

 **3. Login to Gitlab or Github (with your credentials)**

-**4. Click on User-avatar -> Settings -> ssh and Gpg keys - Paste the ssh key, enter the title and click on save** Open gitbash or terminal and enter the following command.
+**4. Click on User-avatar -> Settings -> ssh and Gpg keys - Paste the ssh key, enter the title and click on save.**
+   Open gitbash or terminal and enter the following command.

    > ssh -T git@github.com

    You should receive a welcome message.
 Note ssh key for the github and gitlab could slightly vary.

-**5. Setting up git user details**, Open Terminal / Git bash in
+**5. Setting up git user details**
+    Open Terminal / Git bash in

       > git config --global user.name "<<< firstname lastname>>>"